 As they continue to evolve, our post-human progeny will become increasingly godlike, eventually achieving superintellgence, either by modifying their brains or interfacing with computers.
 From our perspective, our offspring will come to resemble us about as much as we do the amino acids from which we sprang.

-As our descendents distance themselves from their past, they will lose interest in the gods.
+As our descendants distance themselves from their past, they will lose interest in the gods.
 Today the gods are impotent, tomorrow they’ll be irrelevant.
 You may doubt this.
-But do you really think that in a thousand or a million years your descendants, travelling through an infinite cosmos with augmented minds, will find their answers in ancient scriptures?
+But do you really think that in a thousand or a million years your descendants, traveling through an infinite cosmos with augmented minds, will find their answers in ancient scriptures?
 Do you really think that powerful superintelligence will cling to the primitive mythologies that once satisfied ape-like brains?
 Only the credulous can believe such things.
-In the future the gods will exist … only if we become them.
+In the future, the gods will exist … only if we become them.